OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 .. _requirements_remote_access_sunstone:

-Configuration for connections via noVNC
+Requirements for connections via noVNC
 --------------------------------------------------------------------------------
 The Sunstone Operation Center offers the possibility of starting a VNC/SPICE session to a Virtual Machine.
 This is done by using a **VNC/SPICE websocket-based client (noVNC)** on the client-side and